mutecypher/lastfm-desktop/README.md

 ## Linux

-* pkg-config
-* taglib
-* libsamplerate
-* fftw3
-* libmad
-* libavformat
-* libgpod
-* sqlite3

-Possibly you'll have to play around to get a phonon that works with KDE4 and Qt.
-I can't help you there I'm afraid.
-An example Ubuntu installation would probably go:
+On Debian or Ubuntu, you can download all the build dependencies by running:

-    sudo apt-get install libqt4-dev pkg-config libtag1-dev libsamplerate0-dev \
+    sudo apt-get install libavformat-dev libgpod-nogtk-dev liblastfm-dev \
-                         libfftw3-dev libmad0-dev libsqlite3-dev libqt4-sql-sqlite \
-                         libavformat-dev libgpod-dev libphonon-dev phonon
+                         libphonon-dev libqt4-dev libqtwebkit-dev pkg-config \
+                         zlib1g-dev

+You should also install the `libqt4-sql-sqlite` plugin if you want to use the software to scrobble your iPod.

 # Build Instructions

     qmake -r
     make -j4

-`make install` currently does nothing, so running the app is a bit tricky (see below).
+`make install` currently does not work on Windows or OSX.

-Note: use nmake on Windows
+Windows note: use nmake on Windows

+Linux note: Linux users can set the install prefix like so `qmake PREFIX=/usr/local`

-Note that if you installed Qt through homebrew it will default to a release build.
+OSX note: if you installed Qt through homebrew it will default to a release build.

 # Run Instructions